exercism/javascript/concepts/regular-expressions/introduction.md

 ### Match

-Okey but, what if we want to get the actual values of the regular expression search?

-Instead of returning just a boolean, with the [match()][mdn-regex-match] method, we get a useful array whose contents depend on the presence or absence of the found matches.
+With the [match()][mdn-regex-match] method, we get a useful array whose contents depend on the presence or absence of the found matches.

 In this way, we are able both to **search** and to **extract** information from any string.
 For example: